Green Dealflow » The Green Dealflow blog » Considerations When Building A Solar Farm

 Farmers across the EU are increasingly aware of the supplementary income that’s possible to generate from leasing their land to developers, with prices in some countries ranging between €3000-3500 per hectare.
 This annual rate is for most crops more profitable than what’s possible to generate from crops.
 However, this trend has caused some politicians to put the brakes on solar farm development on what’s being classified as prime agricultural land over fears that it might compromise local food supplies in the long run.

-But given that it’s a possibility to lease and get an approval to build a solar farm, the main benefit to leasing your land is that you just need to provide the land, and the project developer will do the rest.
+But given that it’s a possibility to lease and get approval to build a solar farm, the main benefit to leasing your land is that you just need to provide the land, and the project developer will do the rest.

 On the other hand, if landowners have access to renewable energy project investment to develop the solar farm themselves, they stand to make money off the electricity that they generate and earn an average ROI of 10%-20% per annum.
 These numbers vary, in the US for instance, it’s possible to make $21,250- $42,500 per acre per year.